proinsias/proinsias.github.io/_posts/2018/2018-09-27-Git-Work-on-multiple-branches-simultaneously.md

 the root of your original cloned repository).
 This new working tree is called a "linked working tree" as opposed to the "main working tree" prepared by "git init" or "git clone".
-A repository has one main working tree (if it’s not a bare repository) and zero or more linked working trees.
+A repository has one main working tree (if it's not a bare repository) and zero or more linked working trees.

 The `-b bugfix-1234` option creates a new branch, named `bugfix-1234`, based off `master`.